 Even with the monsoon, Antelope Canyon gets only .07 inches of rain on average in July.

 August brings heat and rain.
 The Arizona summer heat and Arizona monsoon are both in full swing in August.

 The average daytime high is 92 F and, on average, there are five days of rain—more than any other month.

 Taken together with crushing summer crowds, August is one of our least favorite months at Antelope Canyon.

 Antelope Canyon Weather in September

-In September, the heat finally starts to break.
+In September, the heat finally breaks.

 While it can still be blazing hot at the beginning of September, the end of the month brings beautiful fall weather.